 So that's where the role of the therapist comes in.

 That's right.
 You see, cutting is a language.
 It's a way of expressing what can't be expressed in words.
-So many people are blinded by the behavior because they find it so repulsive.
-What's really more important is the underlying situation that led to this type of behavior.
+So many people are blinded by the behaviour because they find it so repulsive.
+What's really more important is the underlying situation that led to this type of behaviour.

 It seems odd that Katie's mother never noticed her daughter's scars.
 Are parents often "willfully" ignorant of problems like Katie's ?